Code-the-Dream-School/intro-to-python-v1/lessons/11 - Final Project Part II/02_option_a_visualization.md

 Once the standalone example works, the next step is to pull labels and values from your actual API data instead of the hardcoded lists.

-Your data is already a list of dicts — for example:
+Your data is already a list of dicts.
+For example:

 ```python
 records = [